-12. The most characteristic agricultural organization in Hungary is the farming co-operative.
-Most co-operatives were founded in the years 1959 to 1961, and they now number about 3,000 (including the specialized co-operatives and other co-operative associations).
+- 3,000 (including the specialized co-operatives and other co-operative associations).
 They presently cultivate some 5.4 million hectares out of Hungary's 6.9 million hectares of agricultural land (defined as arable land plus household plots, orchards, vineyards, pastures and meadows), giving them an average size of about 1,800 hectares.
 They employ about 80% of the country's agricultural population and supply 70% of its agricultural production.
-Being basically an amalgamation of former private farms, the co-operatives combine large scale common farming and the individual cultivation of small plots - household plots or gardens - allotted to each member.
-On these plots (which occupy about 15% on average of the area of the co-operative) members are free to cultivate plants and breed animals and dispose of these products as they wish - though the sale of animals and animal products is usually effected through the co-operative.

-- 13. The other characteristic agricultural organization is the state farm.
+Being basically an amalgamation of former private farms, the co-operatives combine large scale common farming and the individual cultivation of small plots household plots or gardens allotted to each member.
+On these plots (which occupy about 15% on average of the area of the co-operative) members are free to cultivate plants and breed animals and dispose of these products as they wish though the sale of animals and animal products is usually effected through the co-operative. - 13.
+The other characteristic agricultural organization is the state farm.
 These were established after the Second World War as part of the land reform from former large estates, which in view of their relatively high level of economic and technical development, would have been a waste to break up.
-They numbered about 180 in 1971, and employ about 15% of agricultural workers.
+They numbered about 176 in 1972, and employ about 15% of agricultural workers.
 Occupying an agricultural area of about 880 thousand hectares, their average size is about 4,900 hectares, which makes them much larger than the average co-operative. - 14.
-Agriculture in Hungary (including forestry and water conservancy) now employs about 25% of the active labour force and provides very roughly 20% of national income (net material product).
+Agriculture in Hungary (including forestry and water conservancy) now employs about 25% of the active labour force and provides about 17% of national income (net material product).
 This proportion has declined slowly over the years.
-During 1966 to 1970 the average contribution was 21.8% compared with 26.5% during 1961-1965 and 35% from 1956 to 1960.
+During 1966 to 1970 the average contribution was 21.8% compared with 26.5% during 1961 to 1965 and 35% from 1956 to 1960.
 Such a reduction has meant that the Hungarian economy has become progressively less dependent on the agricultural sector for its overall performance in any particular year, a trend that will continue, albeit more slowly, in the future.
 In the same way the labour force has also declined.
 The 25% or so of 1971 and 1970 compares with 30% in 1965 and 39% in 1960; in 1950 the figure was more than 50%. - 15.
 While its proportional contribution to the national income has fallen, agricultural production in absolute terms has risen fairly significantly.
-Treating 1950 as a base year of 100, gross agricultural production in 1960 was 120 and 159 in 1971, though there are of course, considerable variations from year to year.
+Treating 1950 as a base year of 100, gross agricultural production in 1960 was 120 and 164 in 1971, though there are, of course, considerable variations from year to year.
 Allowing for these variations, the average for the years 1966 to 1970 (i.e. during the time of the third Five-Year Plan), was 16% above the average for the years 1961 to 1965, which was also slightly higher than the plan target of 13% to 15%.
-The average annual growth of agricultural production also accelerated in comparison with the preceding five year period and slightly exceeded the planned rate.
-More impressive has been the increase in producitivy.
-Gross agricultural output and output per active earner is shown in Chart A. Comparison of present productivity figures with the earlier period of 1950 to 1960 is made difficult because the Hungarians changed their method of recording manpower in 1960.
-However, taking 1960 as a base year of 100, gross output per active earner a decade later in 1969 was about 180, i.e. an 80% increase.
-This was a much greater increase than had occurred in the previous decade 1950 to 1959 when per capita output rose by about 40%.
+The